The most mysterious disaster in camping history

 One report from the case mentioned how one of the group’s jackets had abnormally high levels of radiation on it, and an autopsy concluded the chest injuries suffered by two of the group were not inflicted by animals or humans “because the force of the blows had been too strong and no soft tissue had been damaged”.

 Bears were ruled out because the group would have fought it and there would be signs of claw marks and damaged outer tissue, and the native Mansi tribe were also quickly ruled out because the force needed couldn’t have come from a human.
-An interesting point about the reports of the case is that there isn’t a single mention of the state of the organs of the bodies, but the outer body and everything else in the case is frequently mentioned.
-It seems there was some kind of block on releasing the full autopsy report, but of course with 1959 Soviet Russia, nobody knows anything about that.
+An interesting point about the reports of the case is that there isn’t a single mention of the state of the organs of the bodies, but the outer body and everything else in the case are frequently mentioned.
+It seems there was some kind of block on releasing the full autopsy report, but of course, with 1959 Soviet Russia, nobody knows anything about that.
 To this day the case remains open and unsolved.